The Assad regime’s Scientific Studies and Research Center, Masyaf, Hama Province, Syria

 Israel missiles have again struck a key Assad regime target in Syria, reportedly killing nine people and causing significant damage.

 Thursday night’s attack was on the Masyaf factories.
-The complex is part of the Scientific Studies Research Center, central in the regime’s conventional and complex weapons programs, in Hama Province in northwest Syria.
+The complex is part of the Scientific Studies Research Center, central in the regime’s conventional and chemical weapons programs, in Hama Province in northwest Syria.

 Syrian State news agency SANA issued its standard declaration, from a “military source” that air defenses downed some of the missiles.
 But neither an advanced S-300 anti-aircraft battery or an even more advanced Russian-operated S-400 battery appeared to have been used.